-- On September 9, 2005, the Council notified the United States District Court of Alaska of a disbursement of \$2,458,315 from the Research Investment Sub-Account, and \$439,078 and the Koniag Investment Sub-Account of the Investment Fund, and \$15,751 from the Department of the Interior's Natural Resource Damage Assessment and Restoration Fund (monies previously disbursed) for the Fiscal Year 2006 Work Plan and the October 2005 Koniag Easement payment.
-Of this amount, \$1,706,447 has been recorded in the NRDA&R accounts and is reflected on the income statement for the year ended September 30, 2005. - On September 28, 2005, the Council notified the United States District Court of Alaska of a disbursement of \$597,649 from the Research Investment Sub-Account of the Investment Fund for the Fiscal Year 2006 Work Plan. - On December 21, 2005, the Council notified the United States District Court of Alaska of a disbursement of \$168,514 from the Research Investment Sub-Account the of the Investment Fund and \$136,558 from the Department of the Interior's Natural Resource Damage Assessment and Restoration Fund (monies previously disbursed) for the Fiscal Year 2006 Work Plan. - On January 9, 2006, the Council notified the United States District Court of Alaska of a disbursement of \$437,081 from the Research Investment Sub-Account the of the Investment Fund for the Fiscal Year 2006 Work Plan.
+- On July 6, 2006, the Council notified the United States District Court of Alaska of a disbursement of \$44,000 from the Habitat Investment Sub-Account, of the Investment Fund, and \$9,300 from the Department of the Interior's Natural Resource Damage Assessment and Restoration Fund (monies previously disbursed and interest earnings) for the Fiscal Year 2006 Work Plan and \$76,000 from the State of Alaska Settlement Fund (monies previous disbursed and interest earnings) for the Fiscal Year 2006 work plan. - On August 29, 2006, the Council notified the United States District Court of Alaska of a disbursement of \$472,567 from the Koniag Investment Sub-Account of the Investment Fund for the October 2006 Koniag Easement payment.
+This amount has been recorded in the NRDA&R accounts and is reflected on the income statement for the year ended September 30, 2006. - On September 18, 2006, the Council notified the United States District Court of Alaska of a disbursement of \$2,062,477 from the Research Investment Sub-Account the of the Investment Fund for the Fiscal Year 2007 Work Plan. - On October 17, 2006, the Council notified the United States District Court of Alaska of a disbursement of \$260,000 from the Research Investment Sub-Account the of the Investment Fund and \$64,439 from the Department of the Interior's Natural Resource Damage Assessment and Restoration Fund (monies previously disbursed and interest earnings), and \$22,074 from the State of Alaska Settlement Fund (monies previous disbursed and interest earnings) for the Fiscal Year 2007 Work Plan. - On January 23, 2007, the Council notified the United States District Court of Alaska of a disbursement of \$3,794,162 from the Research Investment Sub-Account the of the Investment Fun and \$142,300 from the State of Alaska Settlement Fund (monies previous disbursed and interest earnings) for the Fiscal Year 2007 Work Plan.